BrettFlavin/BrettFlavin/README.md

-# <👋 Hello World! - I'm Brett!/>
+# <p align ="center"> <👋 Hello World! - I'm Brett!/>
 I'm from San Diego, CA and I enjoy learning about software development and new technologies.
-I especially like to design, develop, and create mobile and web applications!
+I especially like to design, develop, and create mobile and web applications!</p>

 ## Skills + Experience
 🚀Software  ·  📱Mobile  ·  🖥Web  ·  📝Design